zi-qin/SC1015-Mini-Project/README.md

 - Apply and ApplyMap method for data preparation
 - Stacked bar charts to visualise relationships between categorical variables
+- SelectFromModel and RFE from scikitlearn Feature Selection module
 - Logistic regression as a classifier
 - Concepts on F1 score and AUC-ROC curve